sagarkaistha/Robust_Lane_Detection/README.md

 Lane detection is one of the most critical components in advanced driver assistance systems (ADAS) and autonomous driving.
 Lane departures account for approximately **51% of all fatal car crashes** in the United States, resulting in an estimated **19,000 deaths** annually (Federal Highway Administration, 2023).

 This project frames lane detection as **pixel-wise binary semantic segmentation** — each image pixel is classified as either `lane` or `background`.
 Three complementary models of increasing complexity are trained and evaluated on the [CULane dataset](https://xingangpan.github.io/projects/CULane.html) across nine diverse driving scenarios.
+For this project, for convenience and to use Kaggle Notebook, we use [CULane dataset](https://www.kaggle.com/datasets/manideep1108/culane).

 ---